legolas-tek/r-type/README.md

 ## Needed dependencies ⚠️
 <hr/>

-This project will use some dependencies of different kinds
+This project will use dependencies of different kinds, some are basics others are more specific

-Some are basics and fondamentals dependencies that you should have on you're computer

-Others are more specific, that's why our cmake build env will install them for you

-You can install them with this command:
+You can install the specific ones with those commands:

 For Ubuntu